Prompt Library · 36 prompts

 1. The subject (what/who is visible)

-2. The environment and background
+2. The setting and background

-3. Lighting (e.g. "golden hour", "studio lighting", "overcast natural light")
+3. Lighting (e.g., "golden hour", "studio lighting", "overcast natural light")

-4. Camera style (e.g. "shot on 35mm film", "Canon 5D Mark IV", "f/1.8 bokeh")
+4. Camera style (e.g., "shot on 35mm film", "Canon 5D Mark IV", "f/1.8 bokeh")

-5. Mood and feel
+5. Mood and atmosphere

 6. Technical parameters (aspect ratio, style)